-Foul water from the site will be directed to the public sewer for treatment in the Belturbet Wastewater Treatment Plant.
-This plant is fully licensed by the EPA (License No: Doo84-01)
+It is proposed to collect the foul water from the proposed development using a suitably sized network and discharge it to the existing foul sewer to the west of the site.
+Foul water from the site will be treated in the Killeshandra Wastewater Treatment Plant.
+This plant is fully licensed by the EPA (License No: Do499-01).